PKotionov/and_int/readme.md

 - for running on Chrome: driver=chrome

 ## How to run
-1. To run next command in terminal: mvn test
+1. Execute the command in terminal to run all tests: mvn test
-2. Next command for report view: allure serve allure-results
+2. Execute the command in terminal to generate Allure report: allure serve allure-results
 *But Allure needs to be installed before (https://docs.qameta.io/allure/)